dhhruv/YouTua/README.md

 (If your preferred Quality is not available then the lower best quality will be downloaded.)
 5. To download the available subtitles check the subtitles button.
 6. Click START DOWNLOAD and enjoy.

+**One of the best features of YouTua is that you can Resume your download if it was interrupted.
+To resume your interrupted download, apply the same preferences of Output Folder, Format and Quality and Done.
+Enjoy !!**